 The Next Movement performed at Oprah Winfrey’s 1989 New Years Eve Party where she proclaimed them the best vocal group in Chicago.
 The group’s next release in 1991, “Let’s Work It Out,” became a dance classic and club hit.

-The year 2011 finds the group still touring and performing at the finest casinos and showrooms across the country.
-The current line-up features original members Carnell Haywood and Samuel Thomas, Jr., along with music veterans Claude Barnett and Warren Moore the group is still making a name for themselves 39 years later.
+The group continues to perform at the finest casinos and showrooms across the country.
+The current line-up features original members Cornell Haywood, Earl Shelby, and Samuel Thomas, Jr.